ryukirigami/AndoidCommonUtilsModule/README.md

 	b.
 Commit and push the code<br>
 	c.
 Create release tags for your project

-3. Get Download Information from JitPack
+3. Get Download Information from JitPack<br>
+	a.
+Go to JitPack website https://jitpack.io with your account<br>
+	b.
+Copy your github module project link and paste to JitPack.io (Look up searching form)